What is Bulgarian Lavender Essential Oil?

 Bulgarian lavender Oil is widely known as an effective, natural analgesic or pain reliever.
 It has been included in remedies to relieve general pain and headaches in particular.
 Since oil is easily absorbed into the bloodstream and can penetrate beneath the surface of the skin it is widely used as a muscle relaxant.
 It is effective on rheumatoid pain including joints, spasms, and sprains.
 Make a 3-5% blend of Bulgarian Lavender Oil in a carrier oil and massage.
 It is an essential addition to your duffle bag if you exercise or hike on a regular basis.

-6. Removes Bad odor
+6. Removes Bad odour

-Be it body odor or just a musty room at hand, lavender oil is an effective answer.
+Be it body odour or just a musty room at hand, lavender oil is an effective answer.
 Everyone has a signature smell that isn’t necessarily bad.
 But if the scent is too strong, then something has to be done.
 Regular baths with a few drops of Lavender Oil in your water can improve situations drastically.
 You use this essential oil to improve the fragrance of your clothes.
 Also, diffusing this oil can help reverse a musty place be it a car or a room.

 8. Promotes Blood Circulation

 Lavender oil works to promote better blood flow and circulation by relaxing the blood vessels.
 It also helps flush out toxins from the body that in turn leads to better overall health and improved blood flow throughout the body.
-You can either use it by diffusing, tropical application or adding the oil to your water while taking bath.
+You can either use it by diffusing, topical application or adding the oil to your water while taking bath.
 Blood circulation is often overlooked, but you will definitely realize its importance once your health drastically improves.

 9. Insect Repellent